tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Jul 02 2007

-Porfirio Bernhard (a 36-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Porfirio Bernhard (a 36-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Porfirio Bernhard had never preached his views to theists before, and freaked out.
 Porfirio Bernhard thought about praying to Alice, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Porfirio Bernhard entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Porfirio Bernhard used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Porfirio Bernhard argued that Alice was a personal, physical being that humans can relate to and communicate with.